iliasam/fake86_to_stm32f429_port/README.md

 ![Alt text](ModuleSchematic.png?raw=true "Image")

-Thi biggest problem of this project that CPU emulation speed is wery low - less than 1 MHz.
+Thi biggest problem of this project is that CPU emulation speed is wery low - less than 1 MHz.